ProteinCalc Logo

 • Use cooked weight if using cooked values.

-• Track breading, oil, and tartar sauce separately.
+• Track breading, oil, butter, tartar sauce, tortillas, rice, potatoes, and pasta separately.

 • Choose a species-specific entry when possible.